RUC-NLPIR/FlashRAG/README.md

 ## :page_with_curl: Changelog

+[24/09/18] Due to the complexity and limitations of installing Pyserini in certain environments, we have introduced a lightweight `BM25s` package as an alternative (faster and easier to use).
+The retriever based on Pyserini will be deprecated in future versions.
+To use retriever with `bm25s`, just set `bm25_backend` to `bm25s` in config.

 [24/09/09] We add support for a new method [<u>Adaptive-RAG</u>](https://aclanthology.org/2024.naacl-long.389.pdf), which can automatically select the RAG process to execute based on the type of query.
 See it result in [<u>result table</u>](#robot-supporting-methods).

 [24/08/02] We add support for a new method [<u>Spring</u>](https://arxiv.org/abs/2405.19670), significantly improve the performance of LLM by adding only a few token embeddings.
 See it result in [<u>result table</u>](#robot-supporting-methods).